auto-pi-lot/autopilot/docs/index.rst

 including hardware operation, task logic, stimulus delivery, data management, and visualization of task progress -- making experiments in behavioral neuroscience replicable from a single file.

+Instead of rigid programming requirements, Autopilot attempts to be a flexible framework with many different modalities of use in order to adapt to the way you do and think about your science rather than the other way around.
+Use only the parts of the framework that are useful to you, build on top of it with its plugin system as you would normally, while also maintaining the provenance and system integration that more rigid systems offer.

+For developers of other tools, Autopilot provides a skeleton with minimal assumptions to integrate their work with its broader collection of tools, for example our integration of `DeepLabCut-live <https://github.com/DeepLabCut/DeepLabCut-live>`_ as the :class:`~.transform.image.DLC` transform (:cite:`kaneRealtimeLowlatencyClosedloop2020`).

+Our long-range vision is to build a tool that lowers barriers to tool use and contribution, from code to contextual technical knowledge, so our broad and scattered work can be cumulatively combined without needing a centralized consortium or adoption of a singular standard.

 For a detailed overview of Autopilot's motivation, design, and structure, see our `whitepaper <https://www.biorxiv.org/content/10.1101/807693v1>`_.

 .. admonition:: What's New :ref:`(v0.3.0) <changelog_v030>`